 Palace Games escape rooms and puzzle hunts are fun and unique team building and problem solving experiences located in the Palace of Fine Arts in San Francisco!

-When playing The Great Houdini Escape Room or The Roosevelt Escape Room a group of 6 to 10 colleagues must work together, communicate, and collaborate in order to solve the mysteries of the room and discover the secret way out.
+When playing The Great Houdini Escape Room, The Roosevelt Escape Room, or The Edison Escape Room a group of colleagues must work together, communicate, and collaborate in order to solve the mysteries of the room and discover the secret way out.
 It’s challenging – but a lot of fun.

 Teams will want to discuss what they did right — and what they missed — after the experience.
 Did they listen to each other?
 Did they work together?
 How did they determine who would do what during the experience?
 Did they collaborate to solve puzzles?
 How did each team member contribute?
 What may have tripped them up?